AndhikaWB/linkedin-job-postings-analysis/README.md

 - Update your system first before attempting to do anything in this guide (e.g. `sudo pacman -Syyu`).

-- This guide use a single computer to run 2 Hadoop clusters (1 master, 1 worker), in a pseudo-distributed mode.
+- This guide use a single computer to run 2 Hadoop clusters (1 master, 1 worker) in a pseudo-distributed mode.
 If you need more clusters, you may need to modify something that's not covered in this guide.
-The current stack version used in this guide are Hadoop v3.3.5, Hive v3.1.3, Spark v3.5.0, OpenJDK v8.382.u05, and PostgreSQL v15.4
+The current stack version used in this guide are Hadoop v3.3.5, Hive v3.1.3, Spark v3.5.0, OpenJDK v8.382.u05, and PostgreSQL v15.4.

 ## Step-by-Step Guide

 1. Install and configure Apache Spark (see [below](#configuring-apache-spark)).

-By doing this, you will also be installing Apache Hadoop and Apache Hive.
+    If you're following that link until the end, you will also end up installing Apache Hadoop and Apache Hive as prerequisite for Spark.

+    However, if you don't care about cluster setup or any of those programs, you can skip this step since `pyspark` can also work on its own.

 1. Install and configure Metabase (see [below](#configuring-metabase)).

-1. Start all the required services if not started yet:
+    Note that if you don't install Hive, you don't need to install Metabase since it (currently) can't connect to Spark SQL without Hive.

+1. If you installed everything from the previous steps, make sure to start all the services:

     ``` sh
     # sudo systemctl start sshd postgresql
     sudo systemctl start hadoop-namenode hadoop-datanode hadoop-secondarynamenode hadoop-resourcemanager hadoop-historyserver
     sudo systemctl start metabase
-    sudo systemctl start hive-metastore
-    sudo systemctl start hive-hiveserver2
+    sudo systemctl start hive-metastore hive-hiveserver2
     ```

     Wait about a minute, then check the services status (some services may not fail immediately):

     ``` sh
+    # Single command becase the output is displayed through "less"
     sudo systemctl status hadoop-namenode hadoop-datanode hadoop-secondarynamenode hadoop-resourcemanager hadoop-historyserver metabase hive-metastore hive-hiveserver2
     ```

-    Don't check services based on status (active/inactive), but check the actual logs.
-Hive services may still continue even if they actually encountered error!
+    Don't check services based on the status (active/inactive) only, but check the actual logs.
+Hive services may still continue even if they actually encountered an error!
 To see the full log of a service, use `sudo journalctl -u service_name`.
 After fixing the problem, use `sudo systemctl restart service_name` to restart it.

     Check used ports by running `sudo netstat -plnt`, make sure some important ports like `9803`, `10000`, and `9000` are listed there.
+If you run Python before starting these services, there's chance that Python may claim those ports!

 1. Create Python virtual environment.
 You can use `Ctrl + Shift + P` on VS Code, or run `python -m venv .venv` on project folder directly.
 By using virtual environment, all dependencies will be installed in the project folder.

 1. Install all pip requirements (`pip install -r requirements.txt`), which also contains the needed `pyspark` library.

     PySpark may also be bundled within Apache Spark itself, but you will need to set `PYTHONPATH` [manually](https://spark.apache.org/docs/latest/api/python/getting_started/install.html#manually-downloading) (so the Python library can be detected).
-However, if you're installing from AUR, by default it doesn't include the Python folder/library so `pyspark` will still be needed.
+However, if you're installing from AUR, by default it may not include the `python` folder so `pyspark` will still be needed.

+    Note that PySpark is actually a standalone package (but still require Java), it will work without installing Apache Hadoop, Apache Hive, or even Apache Spark itself.
+However, without installing all the prerequisites, PySpark can't be used to its full potential and most softwares (e.g. Metabase) won't be able to connect to it.

 1. Start experimenting using the [notebook](main.ipynb) file and Metabase (`localhost:3000`).